-Surya Vatsa is a RYT 500 Ashtanga yoga teacher from Russia.
+Surya is an ERYT 500 Ashtanga yoga teacher from Russia.
 Born to an Indian father and Russian mother, she was lucky to discover yoga at a very young age.
 Her first formal yoga class was in the year 2000, by an Indian yogi from Rishikesh.
 That was the moment when she fell in love with the practice.
 Surya’s second serious brush with yoga was in 2010, when Usha Devi Rathore visited Vladivostok.
 Usha’s workshop made Surya look at her values again and feel something that was always there inside her – yoga.
 Finally, she knew that her life would be dedicated to yoga.
 For all practical purposes she was an ordinary Russian girl, born and brought up in Russia, visiting India frequently as a tourist.
 But at that moment she began looking at India as her second home.

 At that time Surya was a third year student of Finance and Credit in the Far Eastern Federal University.
 She was enrolled in a five year graduation program and had two more years left to study.
 With great difficulty, she managed to change her study plan in the university from five to four years and completed it successfully.
 By 2011 Surya was already in India, with the main objective of practicing yoga.
 Also she enrolled in a MBA (HR) course at the University of Mysore.